adamhtoolwin/meta-fas/README.md

 Various scripts to preprocess all datasets are provided in [preprocessing](/preprocessing) folder.

+## Models

+1. LGSC Model (Feng et. al., 2020)
+2. Resnet18

+Meta-training and meta-testing scripts for both models are given.

+### Checkpointing

+Pass the `checkpoint` flag in the configs to the weights to restart training from that checkpoint.
+Continued log folders will be marked with a `CHECKPOINT` file.

 ## References

 1. Finn, C., Abbeel, P., & Levine, S. (2017, July).
 Model-agnostic meta-learning for fast adaptation of deep networks.